sparameswaran/service-registry-broker/README.md

 # Updating the catalog

-After a new service has been registered or after updates on the service registry, update the catalog with the Cloud Foundry controller using update-service-broker api call.
+After a new service has been registered or after updates on the service registry, the catalog with the Cloud Foundry controller would be automatically updated bundled cf-java-client update-service-broker api call.
+Or it can also be run manually.

 ```
 cf update-service-broker service-registry-broker testuser somethingsecure http://service-registry-broker.xyz.com/
 ```

 After any addition of a service or an underlying plan, enable access for that service or plan via cf enable-service-acess call.
+Either the entire service and all associated plans can be made public or only a set of plans can be made public.

 ```
 cf enable-service-access NewService